sosper30/eep520-wi24/week1/Lecture1_README.md

 - Use ps to find out its process id
 - Use kill to kill the process.

+**Exercise: UNIX File Management Basics**
+Objective
+The goal of this exercise is to familiarize yourself with basic UNIX commands for managing files and directories.

+Tasks
+Create a New Directory

+Use the mkdir command to create a new directory named UnixExercise in your home directory.
+Navigate to the New Directory

+Change your current working directory to UnixExercise using the cd command.
+Create Files

+Within UnixExercise, create three empty files named file1.txt, file2.txt, and file3.txt.
+You can use the touch command for this.
+List Files

+Use the ls command to list all the files in UnixExercise.
+Write Content to a File

+Use a text editor like nano or vi to open file1.txt and write a few lines of text in it.
+Save and exit the editor.
+Display File Content

+Use the cat command to display the contents of file1.txt.
+Copy a File

+Copy file1.txt to a new file named file1_backup.txt using the cp command.
+Rename a File

+Rename file2.txt to file2_renamed.txt using the mv command.
+Move a File

+Create a new directory inside UnixExercise named Backup.
+Move file1_backup.txt to the Backup directory.
+Delete a File

+Delete file3.txt using the rm command.
+Bonus Task: View Directory Structure

+Use the tree command to view the structure of UnixExercise.
+(Install the tree package if it's not already installed on your system.)

 More UNIX Resources
 ===